BenardMN/BenardMN/README.md

-- 👋 Hi, I’m @BenardMN
+- 👋 Hi, I’m @Benard
 - 👀 I’m  a Developer and UI/UX designer with Figma.
-I have interests in PHP and python programming, and web scraping.
+I have interests in PHP and Python programming.
 - 🌱 I’m a Computer Science graduate from Kirinyaga University
 - 💞️ I’m looking to collaborate on small to medium-enterprise projects
 - 📫 How to reach me benardmunuve934@gmail.com